yujiosaka/headless-chrome-crawler/README.md

   * `persistCache` <[boolean]> Whether to persist cache on closing or disconnecting from the browser, defaults to `false`.
 * returns: <Promise<HCCrawler>> Promise which resolves to HCCrawler instance.

 This method connects to an existing Chromium instance.
-The following options are passed to [puppeteer.connect([options])](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions).
+The following options are passed to [puppeteer.connect()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions).

 ```
 browserWSEndpoint, ignoreHTTPSErrors
 ```

-Also, the following options can be set as default values when [crawler.queue([options])](#crawlerqueueoptions) are executed.
+Also, the following options can be set as default values when [crawler.queue()](#crawlerqueueoptions) are executed.

 ```
 url, allowedDomains, timeout, priority, delay, retryCount, retryDelay, jQuery, device, username, password, shouldRequest, evaluatePage, onSuccess, onError